kubernetes/kops/docs/boot-sequence.md

 etcd is where we have put all of our synchronization logic, so it is more complicated than most other pieces, and we must be really careful when bringing it up.

-kops follows CoreOS's recommend procedure for [bring-up of etcd on clouds](https://github.com/coreos/etcd/issues/5418):
+kOps follows CoreOS's recommend procedure for [bring-up of etcd on clouds](https://github.com/coreos/etcd/issues/5418):

 * We have one EBS volume for each etcd cluster member (in different nodes)
 * We attach the EBS volume to a master, and bring up etcd on that master